Conjugating Querer in Spanish: It’s NOT the same as “to want”

 The Spanish verb querer is tricky.
 It means “to want”, but is not always used exactly the same way as its English equivalent… AND it’s an irregular verb, with a special conjugation!

-So, what better way to learn its conjugation and when to use it than… you guessed it: with chunks!
-Maura, Spring Spanish teacher, is here for you!
-Let’s start with querer chunk número uno.
+So, what better way to learn its querer conjugation Spanish and when to use it than… you guessed it: with chunks!

-1. Chunks with querer you cannot live without
+1. Chunks with querer in Spanish you cannot live without

 ACTOR 1